christably/Registration-Form/README.md

 - 70% of the page contains the background image and the 30% contains the form.

 ## Form Specifics
-a.
-Full name - placeholder
+- Full name - placeholder

-b.
-Username - placeholder
+- Username - placeholder

-c.
-Email - placeholder and email format set for users.
+- Email - placeholder and email format set for users.

-d.
-Date of Birth - display of calender for users to select.
+- Date of Birth - display of calender for users to select.

-e.
-Phone number - placeholder
+- Phone number - placeholder

-f.
-Password - format of password set to contain at least 6 characters including letters, numerals and a special character.
+- Password - format of password set to contain at least 6 characters including letters, numerals and a special character.
 Placeholder to guide users.
-              The eye emoji that reveals or conceals password when clicked.
+- An eye emoji that reveals or conceals password when clicked.

-g.
-Repeat Password - Format set to alert users to password must match.
+- Repeat Password - Format set to alert users to password must match.
-                     The eye emoji that reveals and conceals password when clicked.

-h.
-A Tick Box for users to tick to indicate agreement with Terms & Conditions.
-The "Terms & Condition" is in a link format to take users to the Terms page when clicked.
+- A Tick Box for users to tick to indicate agreement with Terms & Conditions.
+- The "Terms & Condition" is in a link format to convey users to the "Terms page" when clicked.

-I. A Registration Button and a Login Button displayed side by side, horizontally.
+- A Registration Button and a Login Button displayed horizontally.
-   A hover reaction when the cursor is fixed on any of the buttons
+- A hover reaction when the cursor is fixed on any of the buttons

-J. Option for "forgot password"
+- Option for "forgot password"

-K. Option for users to signup using their Google account or social media acoount
+- Option for users to signup using their Google account or social media acoount.

-L. A responsive and stylish page
+- A responsive and stylish page

-M. Form, labels and input styled
+- Form, labels and input styled

-N. Imprted stylish google fonts
+- Imprted stylish google fonts

-O. Imported Font Awesome for icons.
+- Imported Font Awesome for icons.

-P. Nice theme
+- Nice theme

-Q. Ensured responsiveness on lage devices like labtops and computers as well as small devices like phones.
+- Ensured responsiveness on lage devices like labtops and computers as well as small devices like phones.

-A work in progress.
-I will add more updates.
+## A work in progress.
+Expect more updates as I keep working on this.
+Thank you for reading.
+For the meantime, why don't you follow me. 🤗